 There are so many fun whiskey smash variations out there.
 My bubbly blood orange bourbon smash, of course, uses bourbon but it also swaps out simple syrup in favor of maple syrup, which adds the necessary sweetness to this sparkling whiskey cocktail as well as a bit of flavor.
 And from the name of this cocktail, you'll have gathered that there's blood orange in it.
 A traditional whiskey smash or bourbon smash uses lemon.

 The last twist is a splash of dry champagne, which is where the bubbly part of the name comes in.
 Champagne whiskey cocktails are wonderful and you don't just have to take my word for it.
-This drink is one of the most popular on the blog and should be on your list, too!
+This champagne & whiskey number is one of the most popular on the blog and should be on your list, too!

 Tips for Easy Happy Hours at Home